Research programmes at The Pirbright Institute only use animals when there are no alternatives.

 All animals are kept in the best possible environment available to ensure and maintain their health and welfare.
 They are housed in rooms, pens, cages or isolators (dependent on species and study requirements) with bedding and nesting material.
 Enrichment is available to provide a stimulating environment in order for the animals to demonstrate their species typical behavior and to enhance and ensure their well-being.
 Animals are also housed in groups where possible to allow for normal social interaction.

-Pirbright provides all species with a range of enrichment items.
+The Pirbright Institute provides all species with a range of enrichment items.
 Large animals are provided with mineral licks, brushes, treats, bedding material and/or rubber matting.
 Small animals are provided with red polycarbonate huts which provides them with a sense of security and shelter by reducing the level of perceived light, running wheels, tubes, fruit and vegetables, nest boxes and nesting material.